shakfu/py-js/README.md

 A significant time of this project has been devoted to developing and refining different ways of packaging and deploying the externals.

 At the time of this writing, and since the switch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base), the project **is compatible with Apple Silicon-based machines** but only produces 'native' (`x86_64` or `arm64`) externals with no current or future plans to produce 'fat' or universal externals which serve both architectures.
-Note that codesigned and notarized `arm64`-based externals are still not available for download.
-This will be addressed in the next release.
+Codesigned and notarized `x86_64`-based and `arm64`-based python3 externals are provided in the [releases](https://github.com/shakfu/py-js/releases) section and available for download.

-For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

 This README will mostly cover the first two externals (`py.mxo` and `pyjs.mxo`) and their many build variations.
 If you are interested in the others, please look into the `py-js/source/projects` section and please do ask questions or make suggestions via the project issue tracker.

+For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).

 ## Cheatsheets for features in py and pyjs

-Here's are a couple of cheatsheets to give you a sense of the feature differences between the two core python3 max externals:
+Here are a couple of cheatsheets to give you a sense of the feature differences between the two core python3 max externals:

 ### `py` external